Skip to main content

 I had a situation previously where there was a significant drop in employee engagement at the 3-month mark.

-This is something I investigated by holding interviews with new starters and people 3 months into their jobs.
+This is something I investigated by holding stay interviews with new starters and people 3 months into their jobs.
 Through that process, I realized that there was a misalignment in the way recruitment was talking about the company vs. the reality.

 This prompted us to both retrain recruitment and launch an employer value proposition re-evaluation exercise with leadership.